AIS Awards (updated December 27, 2016)

 The President's Cup

-Eligibility is restricted to introduced irises originated within the host region for that year’s national convention or originated by a hybridizer whose garden is included on the convention’s official garden tour, regardless of its location.
+Eligibility is restricted to introduced irises originated within the host AIS Region for that year’s national convention or originated by a hybridizer whose garden is included on the convention’s official garden tour, regardless of its location.
 Irises must have been seen growing and in bloom in the convention’s official tour gardens, but need not be official guest irises.
 Each registrant may vote for one variety and the President’s Cup is awarded to the iris with the largest number of votes.

 The Franklin Cook Memorial Cup